gsgatlin/openafs-rpms/README.md

 el8aarch64
 ```

-These need to be build on a aarch64 architecture machine!
+These need to be built on a aarch64 architecture machine!
 Either a real ARM
 server or within qemu emulator on x86_64.
 I have been using qemu since I do
 not have access to real ARM hardware that is powerful enough to build openafs.
 an example of arm complile: